-The JP Morgan Stable Value Fund holds investments in Synthetic Guaranteed Investment Contracts ("GICs") as direct investments.
+The JP Morgan Stable Value Fund consists primarily of investments in Synthetic Guaranteed Investment Contracts ("GICs") as direct investments, and wrapper contracts, with various financial institutions.
+The JP Morgan Stable Value Fund is comprised of the JP Morgan Intermediate Bond Fund and the JP Morgan Liquidity Fund.